One of the main reasons many people travel to Switzerland is because of the incredible views.

 8. Trip to the Gornergrat

 Another way to get those jaw-dropping views of the area is to take the Gornergrat train up to the top.
-Here, you will get a more distant view of the Matterhorn, but also a more panoramic vista of the whole area.
+Here you’ll get a more distant view of the Matterhorn, but also a more panoramic vista of the whole area.

-There are short hikes you can do around the area, as well as simply taking in the scene from one of the many restaurants.
+There are short hikes you can do around the area, as well as simply taking in the scenery from one of the many restaurants.